nolan-h-hamilton/Consenrich/docs/source/installation.rst

 From Source
 ~~~~~~~~~~~~~~

+.. admonition:: Guidance: C Compiler
+  :class: tip
+  :collapsible: closed

   To build from source, you will need a C compiler (e.g., `gcc` or `clang`) to build the Cython extensions.

+  *It's likely that a C compiler is already available on your system (run``gcc --version`` or ``clang --version`` in a terminal)*.

+  If not, try one of the following:

+  - macOS: ``xcode-select --install``
+  - Ubuntu/Debian Linux: ``sudo apt install build-essential``
+  - For Fedora Linux: ``sudo dnf groupinstall "Development Tools"``

 First, clone the repository: